a-r-r-o-w/finetrainers/README.md

 git checkout tags/v0.0.1
 ```

-Follow the instructions mentioned in the [README](https://github.com/a-r-r-o-w/finetrainers/tree/v0.0.1) for the release tag.
+Follow the instructions mentioned in the [README](https://github.com/a-r-r-o-w/finetrainers/tree/v0.0.1) for the latest stable release.

 #### Using the main branch